 Rosanna Lee, PT, C/NDT graduated with honors, from NYU in 1997.
-She has 16 years of experience working in a wide range of pediatric settings including early intervention centers, pre-schools, public schools, therapy/sensory gyms, in the home, and hospitals.
-She is dedicated to providing the best quality of care to her clients, and takes continuing education courses every year to advance her clinical skills.
+She has 20 years of experience working in a wide range of pediatric settings including early intervention centers, pre-schools, public schools, therapy/sensory gyms, in the home, and hospitals.
+She is dedicated to providing the best quality of care to her clients.
 Please click here to read parent testimonials.

 Rosanna completed the 8-week certification program in the Neuro-developmental Treatment (NDT) Approach for Children, which focuses on the assessment of children’s posture and movement patterns and facilitation of more efficient and fluid movement patterns, to make functional tasks such as running and jumping, more joyful and easy.
-She completed the 2-week Advanced NDT Baby course and completed the 4-day Advanced NDT Ribcage and Upper Extremity course.
-Rosanna has taken numerous courses in sensory integration and has completed the 4-week certification program in Sensory Integration Praxis Testing (SIPT), which focuses on evaluation of a child’s ability to interpret sensory information and effectively motor plan, interpreting those findings and treating based on those results.
+She completed the 2-week Advanced NDT Baby (0-12 months old) course and completed the 4-day Advanced NDT Ribcage and Upper Extremity course.
+Rosanna has taken numerous courses in sensory integration and has completed the 4-week certification program in Sensory Integration Praxis Testing (SIPT).
 Rosanna is trained in Greenspan’s DIR/Floortime model which focuses on keeping a child motivated and engaged during play.
-She has taken courses in Pilates and yoga, and incorporates that into the strengthening and flexibility portion of her treatment exercises, as appropriate.
+She has also taken Pilates and yoga courses, and incorporates that into the strengthening and flexibility portion of her treatment exercises, as appropriate.
 Rosanna combines her knowledge in all these areas of development for a “whole child” treatment approach.

-Rosanna is a treatment provider and evaluator for Early Intervention, treatment provider for CPSE, and CSE.
+Rosanna is a treatment provider and evaluator for Early Intervention, and a treatment provider for CPSE.
 She also provides Private PT evaluations, treatment, and detailed home exercise programs.
-Rosanna also speaks Taishanese and Cantonese.
+Rosanna speaks Taishanese and Cantonese.